The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Preliminaries and Basic Results

 \begin{cor} Let $X$ be a finite dimensional CAT(0) cube complex and $\Gamma\to\Aut(X)$ a non-elementary action.
 Then there are no Euclidean factors in the essential core. \end{cor}

 \begin{proof} Let $Y\subset X$ be the essential core of the $\Gamma$-action and let $Y_0$ be an irreducible factor of $Y$.
 By Lemma~\ref{lem:hereditary properties} the $\Gamma$-action on $Y_0$ is also essential and non-elementary.
-By Lemma~\ref{lem:any hp is part of a facing triple} there are facing triples of hyperplanes and hence, by Corollary~\ref{cor:dichotomy}, $Y_0$ cannot be Euclidean. \end{proof}
+By Corollary~\ref{cor:dichotomy}, $Y_0$ cannot be Euclidean. \end{proof}